Overview

 Members of the Apprenticeship Program receive training in how to use the assessment tool in leadership, personal development, and family systems contexts.
 They will also learn how to teach the Five Roles to individuals and groups, adults and children.

-“One of our most recent graduates, Charlotte Richardson-Zwald, is teaching a modified version of the Master Herder skills to a seventh-grade special ed class,” Linda reports, “and the results of the programs first year were impressive.
+“One of our graduates, Charlotte Richardson-Zwald, taught a modified version of the Master Herder skills to seventh-graders,” Linda reports, “and the results were impressive.
 The students were not only receptive to the daily classroom work and monthly trips to the barn, but they were also enraptured with this material.
-I’m excited to see how this program progresses in fall 2016 as the school continues to support the students studying the Eponaquest tools five days a week!”
+I was so excited to see how this program progressed over several years as the school continued to support the students studying the Eponaquest tools five days a week!”

 Horses Are Professors